-- Christine was elected Chairman of the World Governing Body for Highland Dancing – The Scottish Official Board of Highland Dancing - in November of 2006.
+Christine was elected Chairman of the World Governing Body for Highland Dancing in November 2006 – now known as The Royal Scottish Official Board of Highland Dancing.

-- Christine is also a Fellow, an Examiner and an Executive Council Member of The British Association of Teachers of Dancing as well as an International Adjudicator on The Scottish Official Board of Highland Dancing.
+Christine is also a Trustee and Examiner of The British Association of Teachers of Dancing as well as an International Adjudicator on The Royal Scottish Official Board of Highland Dancing.

 Miss Gayle Johnson

-- Gayle is a Fellow and Examiner for the B.A.T.D.
-Stage branches and is a Life Member of the Association.
-She is an active delegate of the T.D.C.I and has served many years on the Stage and Ballet Technical Committee.
+Vice President 2018/2019.
+Current member of the Executive Council, Fellow and Examiner for the B.A.T.D Stage branches.
+Gayle is a life member of the Association.
+A previous delegate of the T.D.C.I. for a number of years and has served many years on the stage and ballet technical committee.
 Gayle has run a prestigious dance school offering all genres of dance, thus making her aware of the ever changing youth of today.
-As an All England and British Federation Adjudicator, her dedication and encouragement ensures professional development at all times.
-Gayle is delighted to have been elected on to the B.A.T.D.
-Executive Council.
+As a full member of the I.T.D.A she also an All England and British Federation Adjudicator, her dedication and encouragement ensures professional development at all times.

 Heather Murray has been a member of BATD for 45 years.
 Mrs Murray has been delivering dance education for many years, preparing students for BATD examinations as well as tutoring HND dance in colleges.
 She is an examiner in the stage branches and freestyle.
 Mrs Murray currently serves on the Stage and Ballet committee and the Executive Council.